Teradata/stacki-wiki/wiki/Definitions.md

 day, but with peer-to-peer package sharing, installation takes only minutes, and scales to 100s of machines.

 ### Pallets
 A **pallet** is a set of software packages (repository).
 It is ingested as an ISO.
 This repository becomes available during and after installation to backend nodes.
-A pallet can contain: a) only packages (RPMS,DEBS), packages and configuration, or just configuration.
+A pallet can contain: a) only packages (RPMS,DEBS), b) packages and configuration, or c) just configuration.
 We use [Stacki Universal XML](SUX) to define the configuration that takes place when installating an application.

 ### Carts
-A **cart** is the fundamental unit of configuration.
-If you have site required packages or configuration or scripts to set-up.
-You put it in a cart.
+A **cart** is the fundamental unit of site customization.
+If you have site required packages or configuration or scripts to set-up, put it in a cart.
 If you are testing a new application, use a cart.
 If you don't know what you are doing, start with a cart.

 ### Boxes
 A **box** is a collection of pallets that serve as the package source during backend installation.
-It is also an installed host's primary YUM/ZYPPER/ repositories.
+It is also an installed host's primary yum/zypper repositories.

+Boxes consist of pallet and carts.
+A stacki pallet and an OS pallet are required in any box.

 ### Appliances

 We use the term **appliance** to refer to a group of servers, usually with related functionality.
 The Stacki pallet includes only the backend appliance, and you can create your own.
 Appliances can be useful for segmenting hardware or application roles within your infrastructure.
 They are logical constructs and can be arbitrarily defined.
-If customization of the base appliance becomes unnecessarily complex for your organization, appliances are one way to reduce the complexity.
+If customization of the base appliance becomes too complex for your organization, appliances are one way to reduce the complexity.

 ### Stacki Universal XML - SUX (but less than YAML)